joctansilva/0toproduction/README.md

 ## USED TECNOLOGIES

-- Github to Version
+- Github to Versioning
-- Vercel to deploy
+- Vercel to Deploying
-- Uploadthing to storage image
+- Uploadthing to Image Storage
 - Drizle to Database
 - Clerck to Authentication
+- Sentry to Error Treatment
+- NextGram to Create a Modal Image View

 ## WHEN I STOPED CLASS